CentauriSolutions/eyedp_docs/docs/getting-started/create-eyedp-users.md

 permalink: /getting-started/create-eyedp-users
 ---

 This tutorial will walk you theough creating a new user.
-To begin, navigate to https://your.eyedp.server/admin/users/new and input the following details:
+To begin, navigate to [https://your.eyedp.server/admin/users](), click the "New User" button, and input the following details:

 Username
 : example_username